-- Hanlev's Farm design guidelines
+- · Hanley's Farm design guidelines

 - · Queenstown Lakes District Plan

-- Resource consent conditions applicable to your site
+- · Resource consent conditions applicable to your site

-Please note: the following information is intended to assit with the design and approval process.
-It does not substitute the need for purchasers and designers to understand all regulations their buildings are required to comply with.
+Please note: The following information is intended to assist with the design and approval process.
+It does not substitute the need for purchasers and designers to understand and ensure compliance with required building regulations.